blinkdog/7drl-2018/doc/post-mortem.md

 ## Understanding index-ecs
 Don't remove the component that you searched for; the index is live and you'll end up with null entities in your iteration.

+## Nasty pattern
+I have this pattern in my helper twice now:

+xxxForEntities
+  xxxForPositions
+    xxxForCoordinates

+It would be nice if I could get some detection going on so that I can just pass the thing I have and not worry about writing two extra peeling layers.

+## Code in haste, debug at leisure
+When testing I attracted the attention of an aggressive alien and then got into a long corridor.
+I held down the key so that I could zip along the corridor, and to my surprise, I was able to "outrun" the alien by 10+ squares.

+This is due to the way the main loop works.
+It runs and it processes an input queue.
+If that input queue has multiple movement keypresses, then each one is processed.
+After that, the alien is awarded a single action, regardless of how many player keypresses were processed.

+This requires a little thoughtful retooling.